-Figuring out the chemistry behind a great tasting cup of coffee has been our number one goal as humans ever since we nailed sliced bread.
-If you’re a lover of coffee then you’ll probably already know that not all coffee is created equally and rarely are two cups ever the same.
+Figuring out the chemistry behind a great-tasting cup of coffee has been our number one goal as humans ever since we nailed sliced bread.
+If you’re a lover of coffee, then you’ll probably already know that not all coffee is created equally, and rarely are two cups ever the same.

-Caffeine helps to reduce fatigue, enhances perception, and gives you that extra kick to help you to stay awake, some studies have even concluded that caffeine may help long-term memory.
+Caffeine helps to reduce fatigue, enhances perception, and gives you that extra kick to help you stay awake; some studies have even concluded that caffeine may help long-term memory.

 In addition to keeping you awake and alert, caffeine is also linked to boosting energy expenditure and metabolic rate.
-When it comes to how much coffee you can drink in a day dietary recommendations suggest that up to 400 milligrams of caffeine per day is perfectly fine.
+When it comes to how much coffee you can drink in a day, dietary recommendations suggest that up to 400 milligrams of caffeine per day is perfectly fine.

 Kahweol and Cafestol